Italy–Turkey relations: Post-WWII

 Italy, a founding member of NATO, supported Turkey's accession to the organisation.
 In July 1951, an Italian representative stated: "The Italian Government is of the opinion that [...] there is no doubt that the bastion represented by Asia Minor (Turkey) has the same value for the South Mediterranean sector of NATO as the Scandinavian bastion has for the Northern sector.
 The loss of the former bastion would drive Atlantic defense back to the Central Mediterranean [...] [and] the defense of the continent would become extremely difficult."

 In the 1990s, the diplomatic relations were very tense as Italy refused to extradite Abdullah Öcalan to Turkey, alleging that it was contrary to Italian Law that someone would be extradited into a country in which he would expect the death penalty.
 Turkey, who has displayed a lot of diplomatic pressure for the extradition, opposed such verdict.
 The Defense minister of Turkey Ismet Sezgin mentioned that Turkey would review the candidates for an order for attack helicopters worth of 3.5 Billion dollars, for which before the rejection of the extradition the main candidate was the Italian Finmeccanica.
 Mesut Yilmaz, the Turkish prime minister at the time also threatened that Italy is on track to earn Turkey's "eternal hostility".

 Italy's presence in Turkey now consists of an embassy in Ankara, a General Consulate in İstanbul, and a consulate in İzmir, together with honorary consulates in Antalya, Bursa, Gaziantep, İskenderun, and Nevşehir, and a Consular Correspondent in Eskişehir.

 Turkey's presence in Italy now consists of an embassy in Rome, and a General Consulate in Milano.

 Relations worsened after Italian Foreign Minister Luigi Di Maio condemned the 2019 Turkish offensive into north-eastern Syria, declaring that the offensive against Kurdish forces in Syria is "unacceptable" and calling for an immediate end to the fighting.
 Italy joined an arms embargo against Turkey, despite previously being Turkey's primary EU weapons supplier.

 Following a diplomatic incident dubbed as Sofagate in April 2021, Mario Draghi's remarks describing Recep Tayyip Erdoğan as a "dictator" were heavily criticized by the Turkish Foreign Ministry.
 Erdogan condemned Draghi remark.
 As a result, relations deteriorated.

-President Recep Tayyip Erdoğan and Italian Prime Minister Giorgia Meloni met in Rome for the Fourth Turkey-Italy Intergovernmental Summit, signing 11 agreements in areas such as trade, defense, space, and culture.
+President Recep Tayyip Erdoğan Italian Prime Minister Giorgia Meloni met in Rome for the Fourth Turkey-Italy Intergovernmental Summit, signing 11 agreements in areas such as trade, defense, space, and culture.
 The leaders emphasized strengthening economic ties, setting a new trade volume target of $40 billion.
 They discussed defense industry cooperation, potential energy projects, and cultural collaborations, including co-hosting the 2032 UEFA European Football Championship.
 Additionally, Baykar and Leonardo signed an agreement for aerospace cooperation.